Austin Car Accident Lawyers Evaluate Where Accidents Happen

 Texas holds the highest number of traffic fatalities – at 3,538 in 2014.
 That’s more than any other state that year.

 Living in Texas has a lot of added perks, especially when taking a road trip.
-First, Texas has one of the best traffic stops.
+First, Texas has some of the most fun traffic stops.
 Buckee’s is the home of clean bathrooms and an entire aisle of beef jerky.
 Second, there’s the lone star state’s burger chains DQ and Whataburger.
 DQ, aka the self proclaimed “Texas Stop Sign” was purchased by Warren Buffet in the late 90s.
 We get it: longhorns have more than a few great reasons to stop in their full size pickups.

 Are accidents more likely to happen on Texas’ High-speed roads?